Lushai love poem

 A tawp na atan ka hmangaih che

-The Mizos (lushais) are Tibeto-Burmese people.
-Their Chin ethnic group, is established in the mountains of Mizoram.
-They practice the culture on burning and form a patrilineal society, where polygamy remains reserved to the aristocracy.
-The Mizoram (northeast of India) is detached from Assam since 1972.
-Its population is made up of tribes of diverse origins.
-It is in this state that one finds the highest tribal concentration of India.
+Mizoram (North-East India) has been detached from Assam since 1972.
+Its population is made up of tribes of various origins.
+It is also in this state that we find the highest tribal concentration of India.